 Age: Applicants shall be at least eighteen (18) years of age.

 Education: Applicant shall be a high school graduate or equivalent and provide proof of educational attainment through such means as diploma, transcripts, or official GED or High School Equivalency test results.

-Physical: Applicants shall not be considered if they have a physical condition sufficient to impair the person's safety or the safety of others on the job.
-Testing: NONE Other: NONE
+Physical: Applicants must be able to perform the duties of the job safely, with or without reasonable accommodation.

+Testing: None

+Other: None